matheusjohannaraujo/continuum/docs/DOC-EU.md

 ### [Running Commands](./RunningCommands.md)

-> #### In the MakeMVCSS project folder, there is a file called `adm`, with which you can execute commands that perform some actions
+> #### In the Continuum project folder, there is a file called `adm`, with which you can execute commands that perform some actions

 > #### Allows the generation of controllers, visualizations, services, models and other things